Classical dynamics of infinite particle systems in an operator algebraic framework: Discussion

 \section{Discussion}

-Similar as for the non-commutative resolvent algebra suitable to model quantum statistical mechanics, the intriguing mathematical structure of the commutative resolvent algebra allows for classical statistical mechanics.
+Similar to how the non-commutative resolvent algebra can model quantum statistical mechanics, the intriguing mathematical structure of the commutative resolvent algebra allows to study classical statistical mechanics.
 It is a C*-algebra possessing many desirable features for the treatment of finite and infinite dimensional classical systems.
-Indeed, due to its non-trivial ideal structure, the commutative resolvent algebra may serve as a C*-dynamical system for a large class of classical Hamiltonians and can therefore be utilized to investigate emergent phenomena that arise in the thermodynamic limit.
-Of particular importance in this context is understanding the algebraic state space and investigating the notion of the classical KMS condition, as done in \cite{Drago_vandeVen_2023}, since these are believed to encode the thermodynamic properties of the underlying physical system.
-It is however worthwhile to say that the relationship between states and probability measures is no longer necessarily described by the celebrated Riesz-Markov-Kakutani Representation Theorem, as in the standard algebraic set-up where one considers $C_0$-functions.
+Indeed, due to its non-trivial ideal structure, the commutative resolvent algebra may serve as a container for C*-dynamical systems for a large class of classical Hamiltonians and can therefore be utilized to investigate emergent phenomena that arise in the thermodynamic limit.
+Of particular importance in this context is understanding the algebraic state space and investigating the notion of the classical Kubo--Martin--Schwinger (KMS) condition, which analogous to the renown Dobrushin--Lanford--Ruelle (DLR) equations, is believed to encode the thermodynamic properties of the underlying classical system \cite{Gallavotti_Verboven_1975}.
+This may lead to the possible equivalence between the DLR equations and the classical KMS condition, which has been proved in the continuum in \cite{Aizenman_Goldstein_Gruber_Lebowitz_Martin_1977}, in the context of classical spin lattice systems in \cite{Drago_vandeVen_2023}, and in the classical limit of mean-field quantum spin systems this issue has been investigated in \cite{vandeVen_2022_2}.
+It is worthwhile to say that the relationship between states and probability measures is no longer necessarily described by the celebrated Riesz-Markov-Kakutani representation theorem, as in the standard algebraic set-up where one considers $C_0$-functions.

-Despite the fact that a classical C*-dynamical system is well-known to be fundamentally different from quantum time evolution, and some see this as a reason to disregard classical systems entirely, there are nonetheless some compelling reasons why our results may yield fundamental insights for quantum systems as well.

-A first motivation is the peculiar relation between the two algebras: as proved in \cite{vanNuland_2019}, the commutative resolvent algebra $\CR(X)$ can be mapped bijectively to the (non-commutative) resolvent algebra $\mathcal{R}(X)$ by means of the theory of strict (or C* algebraic) deformation quantization.
-The ensuing quantization maps represent a tool for understanding the interplay between the quantum and the classical realm; in particular they may be conveniently used to investigate quantum dynamics in terms of ``quantised'' classical dynamics.

-Furthermore, since these resolvent algebras share a similar kind of structure, e.g. they are both not simple, can be written as inductive limit, $\mathcal{R}(X)$ contains the compact operators as ideal, $\CR(X)$ the $C_0-$functions, it is therefore to be expected that they both encode the same kind of physics, albeit classically as quantum.